00rders/LAB_NOTES/README.md

 # 🧠 Cybersecurity Lab Notes — Blue Team Simulations & Real-World Growth

+> \*\*📄 \*\***[View My Resume](./RESUME.md)** — Full breakdown of my self-taught journey, skills, projects, and learning system.

 > **For Educational Use Only**
-This repository is my cybersecurity learning ground — a version-controlled environment where I built, broke, and rebuilt real systems.
+> This repository is my cybersecurity learning ground — a version-controlled environment where I built, broke, and rebuilt real systems.
-All work is performed in **legally controlled labs** and never touches unauthorized infrastructure.
+> All work is performed in **legally controlled labs** and never touches unauthorized infrastructure.
 I don’t condone illegal access — this is strictly hands-on learning with purpose.

 ---